kiba/Writings/fac/chp23_contact.md

 Team BRWY is now renamed RWBY.

-They also became really famous in two world.
+They also became really famous in two worlds.

 Plus the Ozpin conspiracy group is exposed.
 Oops.